IgniteUI/igniteui-docfx/en/components/select.md

 ---
 title: Angular Select | Material Select | IgniteUI for Angular | Infragistics
-_description: Learn to configure an Angular select.
-The Material select provides an input with angular dropdown list allowing single item selection of the angular combobox.
+_description: Learn how to configure an Angular select.
+The Material select provides an input with Angular dropdown list allowing single item selection of the angular combobox.
 _keywords:  angular select, igniteui for angular, infragistics
 ---

 ## Select
-The [igx-select]({environment:angularApiUrl}/classes/igxselectcomponent.html) allows you to select a single item from an angular dropdown list by using the mouse or the keyboard to quickly navigate through the material select items.
-By using the angular select you can also iterate selection through all items based on the input of a specific character or multiple characters.
+The Ignite UI for Angular Select component allows a single item selection from a dropdown list of items with specialized positioning.
+This Material based form control offers quick items list navigation, including selection based on a single or multiple characters match.

 ## Simple Select Demo
 <div class="sample-container loading" style="height: 430px;">